grafana/xk6-output-prometheus-remote/docs/metrics-data-model.md

 type TimeSeries struct {
 	// hash is a 64bit hash generated
 	// hashing the metric name and the tags set.
-	// The tag set must be sorted to the guarantee the hashing consistency.
+	// The tag set must be sorted to guarantee the hashing consistency.
 	// The value must be consistent across distributed instances. hash uint64